 What follows is a list of several things WHOOP members often find increase their REM sleep:

 We’ve found one thing in particular that really stands out regarding how to increase REM sleep: It’s a concept we call sleep consistency–going to bed and getting up at similar times each day.
-Your body is able to function more efficiently on a regular schedule, and that applies to sleep too.
+Your body is able to function more efficiently on a regular schedule, and that applies to your sleep schedule too.

 An analysis of sleep consistency data from 25,000 WHOOP members showed a substantial rise in nightly REM sleep duration as sleep consistency percentage went up: